-How to cite a journal in MLA
+How to Cite a Journal in MLA 7

-Journal: A periodical published by a special group or professional organization.
+Journal – A periodical published by a special group or professional organization.
 Often focused around a particular area of study or interest.
 Can be scholarly in nature (featuring peer-reviewed articles), or popular (such as trade publications).

 Citing a journal article found through a database*